Tipi-Hack/tipi-hack.github.io/_posts/2022-04-01-bzhctf-bons-baisers-de-russie.md

 E_deshash wrapper called.
 ```

-From this point, we can connect to `PC1.CONTI.RU` with `CONTI.RU\ЗИНАИДА` and get the first flag on the desktop:
+From this moment, we can connect to `PC1.CONTI.RU` with `CONTI.RU\ЗИНАИДА` and get the first flag on the desktop:
 ![SMBClient first flag](/assets/breizhctf-22-first-flag.png)

 ```